-The Griffin Pest Management Program is dedicated to the continuing education of employees of all of Georgia’s pest management companies.
+The Urban Pest Management Program on the UGA Griffin campus is dedicated to the continuing education of employees of all of Georgia’s pest management companies.
 To that end, the Program offers multiple training opportunities for the pest management professional.
-Annually, more than 30/40 continuing education hours are available to Georgia’s registered/certified pest management company employees through a multitude of training programs.
+Annually, more than 65 continuing education hours are available to Georgia’s registered and certified pest management company employees through a multitude of training programs.

 Getting the Best of Pests 2017 Webinar Series